Art Movements in Art History - Dada

 the work of Marcel Duchamp and Francis Picabia is shown.
 Picabia goes to New York and

 holds an exhibition at Alfred Steiglitz's Gallery "291 ".
-"291 " later becomes the name of a
+"291 " later becomes the

 magazine.